SixArm/rust-quick-guide/doc/crates/regex/index.md

 use regex::Regex;

 fn main() {
-    // Find the first occurance of a digit char and word char let r = Regex::new(r"(\d)(\w)").unwrap();
+    // Find the first occurrence of a digit char and word char let r = Regex::new(r"(\d)(\w)").unwrap();
     let captures = r.captures("a1b2c3").unwrap();
     println!("{:?}", captures)